brianprescott/brianprescott.github.io/_pages/about.md

 ---
 I am a Ph.D. student in the Department of Economics at Washington University in St. Louis.
 Prior to my graduate studies, I worked as an Economic Research Analyst at the Federal Reserve Bank of Atlanta.

-My research interests lie broadly in macroeconomics.
+My research interests lie in econometrics and applied microeconomics.